Provider registration (NDIS Providers)

 - governance and operational management.

 NDIS providers who apply to deliver complex supports must complete the NDIS Practice Standards’ core module and any supplementary module relevant to the type of support they deliver.
-Details on which modules must be completed for certification are outlined in the Summary of registration requirements by registration class/group document.
+Details on which modules must be completed for certification are outlined in the Registration Requirements by Supports and Services document.

 Certification audits must be done by an approved quality auditor, and might include document reviews, site visits, and performance assessment based on the experience of NDIS participants (captured through observation and conversations with participants, carers, and families).